bogaudio/BogaudioModules/README-prerelease.md

 A standard ADSR (Attack, Decay, Sustain, Release) envelope generator in 3HP.
 The attack, decay and release knobs are exponentially scaled with durations up to 10 seconds.
 The sustain knob is linearly scaled, setting the sustain level from 0 to 10 volts.
 Lights below each stage knob indicate which stage is active.

-By default, the attack, decay and release envelope segments have an exponential curve -- in linear mode (the LIN button), the segments are linear.
+By default, the attack, decay and release envelope segments have a curve -- in linear mode (the LIN button), the segments are linear.

 _Polyphony:_ <a href="#polyphony">polyphonic</a>, with channels defined by the GATE input.